Ratul345/ink/README.md

 - **Zero Friction**: Tap the pen to write.
 That's it.
 - **Smart Auto-Save**: Trust is everything.
 Ink saves your work as you type, with a subtle indicator to let you know it's safe.
 - **Intelligent Titles**: Leave the title blank?
 Ink automatically pulls the first line of your thought so your list stays clean.
-- **Tactile Interactions**: Long-press to delete.
+- **Tactile Interactions**: Long-press to delete with confirmation.
 Subtle haptic feedback.
 It feels like a real tool.
 - **Cross-Platform**: Built with React Native & Expo to run beautifully on iOS, Android, and Web.

 ## 🛠️ Tech Stack